 Wooden nut is of original type, if not the actual original, and after fingerboard work, has been adjusted and re-fitted.
 There is no intention to do any further finish restoration, leaving the tidy over-finish as is, merely to clean where needed and allow the superbly aged guitar to shine.

-The completed set-up of the guitar gives a good action of around 2mm./2.75mm. at the 12th. fret which, if the buyer requires, I can adjust just a little higher & give just a tad more string height at the nut/first fret in order to aid bottleneck play, I reckon is ideal for a parlor or Stella "all-rounder", good for Bottleneck play, but with fretting aided by the shorter scale length and consequent lower string tension, therefore ideal for a mixture of finger-style and bottleneck play.
+The completed set-up of the guitar gives a good action of around 2mm./2.5mm. at the 12th. fret which, if the buyer requires, I can adjust just a little higher & give just a tad more string height at the nut/first fret in order to aid bottleneck play.

 Additionally it could also be used for full-time slide with a nut riser costing no more than a few pounds.
 The sound is typically loud and pokey, just as a Stella should be - a great Bluesy voice!
 It has "That Sound" in spades - even, woody, bright, clear, ringing tone!
 It has been strung with Martin MM12 Retro Monel Light 12-54 strings, and really sounds tremendous - and loud!

 There is no case with the guitar.
 I may be able to supply it with a specially fitted Hiscox Liteflite hardshell case.
 These cases of course do offer much better protection, but even the smallest case produced by Hiscox does require a couple of their extra internal pads fitting, in order to hold the small guitar correctly.
 I will be happy to advise whether I can marry the guitar to a suitable case, at the time of purchase.